nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 ### Authorisation

-During the data exchange we will only authorise health care providers at the data source.
-The data user must do authorisation for the health care professional and their role locally.
+During the data exchange the data holder organisation will only authorise the data user on organisation-level.
+The data user organisation MUST perform authorisation for the health care professional and their role locally.
 The latter is a hard requirement, but there is no technical enforcement during the data exchange.